 Playground Supervision: is provided after 8:10 a.m.
 Students should not be left at school before that time.

 Adult Traffic Patrol Guards: begin supervision at 8:15 guiding students at the Middlefield & Embarcadero and Newell & Embarcadero intersections.

 Because accidents involving motor vehicles and child pedestrians are the leading cause of death for children aged 5-12 in California, we ask everyone to help us prevent traffic accidents involving children near Walter Hays School.
 Parents can help by keeping the safety of all children in mind when planning their child's route to and from school.
 Traffic congestion in the parking lot and neighborhood streets can be alleviated if everyone who can walk, bike, roller blade, carpool or take the bus to school, does so whenever possible.
-If children must be driven, avoid congestion by arriving a few minutes early, and use the Junior Museum parking lot (located right next door to Walter Hays) if you need to park your car.
+If children must be driven, avoid congestion by arriving a few minutes early and park on Middlefield Road, if necessary.
 If you're running late, please don't try to make up time in the school area.

 Whatever route you choose, help safeguard your children by teaching them the basics of traffic safety and accompanying them until you are confident that they can negotiate the route safely alone.
 Remember that your actions as a pedestrian, cyclist, or driver speak louder than any formal instruction in traffic safety ever can!